ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-1/README.md

 The private cloud’s optimal use-case is for fixed, long-running and ongoing workloads.
 In other words, a business can purchase on-prem private cloud and depreciate that investment as a capital expenditure, or CapEx, but also purchase off-prem private cloud resources for backup, burst load, and temporary workload needs as OpEx to augment their baseline workload capacity.

-Control and management of workloads across public and private clouds is what the hybrid cloud allows.
+Control and management of workloads across public and private clouds is what the hybrid cloud allows</strong>.

 ![](https://raw.githubusercontent.com/ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-/main/images/17.jpg)